 The specific target group for participation in the program is members of the Upper Murray CRCs and other community members who are in informal or formal community leadership roles in the recovery process.
 Up to 20 participants could be accepted into the program.
 More capable community leaders in the Upper Murray will result in better social, economic and environmental outcomes for the broader community in the Upper Murray.

 The program is currently under detailed development, for delivery between July-December 2022.
 There will be a minimal participant fee of $50.

 Expressions of Interest: If you are interested in further information, or submitting an expression of interest for the program, please complete this form

 Please submit your Expressions of interest by close of business on Friday 17 June 2022 to email@example.com

 Or email Jacqui Bramwell, Executive Officer, Alpine Valleys Community Leadership Inc. via firstname.lastname@example.org

 Disaster Recovery and Climate Change Program – North East Victoria

 Are you prepared to stand with your community in times of need?
 When disaster strikes and as our climate changes, we need people who can step up.
 You are invited to join some of the best climate modellers to understand the changes expected in the weather patterns of NE Victoria and what these changes might mean for your community, agricultural business and environment.
 Learn what other communities in the NE are doing to support disaster recovery and climate change adaptation.
 Be part of a network that will lead change towards 2050.

 AVCL will lead the program, facilitating a range of sessions that will be delivered by subject matter experts and climate change adaption leaders.
-The program will be a total of 8 days, delivered over a seven month duration, commencing in June 2021 (see intended dates below.)
+The program will be a total of 8 days, delivered over a six month duration.
 The focus is to develop leadership skills and strengthen capacity to work with rural communities in leading change, particularly as it relates to disaster recovery and climate change.